-QUDT.org is a 501(c)(3) not-for-profit organization founded to provide semantic specifications for units of measure, quantity kind, dimensions and data types.
+QUDT.org is a 501(c)(3) public charity nonprofit organization founded to provide semantic specifications for units of measure, quantity kind, dimensions and data types.
 QUDT is an advocate for the development and implementation of standards to quantify data expressed in RDF and JSON.
 Our mission is to improve interoperability of data and the specification of information structures through industry standards for Units of Measure, Quantity Kinds, Dimensions and Data Types.

 QUDT.org is a member of the World Wide Web Consortium (W3C)

 QUDT.org operates thanks to volunteers, but we do have infrastructural costs of course.
 If you value the QUDT ontologies as a resource available to all, please consider a DONATION of any amount (tax deductible in the USA).
 That will allow us to keep going and growing.

 QUDT.org exists to make the QUDT Ontologies, derived models and vocabularies available to the public.
 Originally, QUDT models were developed for the NASA Exploration Initiatives Ontology Models (NExIOM) project, a Constellation Program initiative at the AMES Research Center (ARC).

 QUDT is more than a set of vocabularies representing the various quantity and unit standards.
 It can be used to solve problems.
 Some of the associated use cases are itemized below:

 We are excited to announce a powerful new way to browse, explore and SPARQL-query the QUDT ontology and vocabularies, using the state-of-the-art EDG environment from TopQuadrant.
 Please click here to check it out!
 There is also an introductory video to help you get started.